paccanarolab/LI-DTI/README.md

 ## Data Files
 All data files are available here: https://zenodo.org/records/18262393.

 - `data/luo_dataset/`: Data used for prediction tasks on the DTINet dataset.
+Each evaluation scenario (e.g., `warm_start_10_CVs`, `drug_cold_start`, `target_cold_start`) is organized into 10 cross-validation splits (`cv_1`–`cv_10`).
+Within each `cv_i` folder, the data are further divided into paired training and test matrices, corresponding to the folds used in the 10-fold cross-validation procedure.
 - `prospective_evaluation/`: Data used for the prospective evaluation on DrugBank.
-- `repository/`: Replicable predictions for each model under warm- and cold-start settings.
+- `repository/`: Replicable predictions for each model under warm- and cold-start settings and prospective evalaution.

 The top-level structure is organized as follows:
 ```text